-As regular readers may be aware, our blog has been chronicling some of the best and most important review platforms for agencies and multi-location brands throughout the summer.
+As regular readers may be aware, our blog has been chronicling some of the best and most important review platforms for agencies and brands throughout the summer.
 First, our response scribes explained how — and more importantly, why — to use and monitor Google My Business (GMB), following up with a sequel discussing the importance of Yelp and Facebook.

 To wrap up and close out our three-part series, we’ll be shifting focus to highlight more than 40 industry-specific review platforms, such as Zomato, Thumbtack, and Carwise, that are essential to monitor in 2021.
 Whether you’re a multi-location business, or an agency that provides review and reputation management services, these websites and mobile apps should be on your radar.

 With a few notable exceptions like TripAdvisor — which, according to the company’s press center, “helps 463 million travelers each month” — industry-specific review sites tend to be comparatively small, niche platforms that are not widely used by the general public.
 That’s because, instead of having a broad focus like GMB or Facebook — the latter of which, of course, also has a social aspect — these types of platforms are dedicated to ratings and reviews of a specific product or service.

 For instance, Edmunds.com is specifically intended for reviews of vehicles and car dealerships.
 While everyone has heard of Facebook, consumers who aren’t actively car-shopping are likely unfamiliar with Edmunds.com.